Council continues to do and spend what is needed to help communities

 “We are forecasting an overspend of just under £2 million this year, mostly due to the effects of Covid-19.
 We have already received an extra government grant, which is welcome, but it is still a bit short compared to the overall financial impact this year.
 The financial impact of the pandemic in future years also remains a serious concern as does the impact on council tax and business rates collection.

-Mike added: “By keeping our finances in a strong position we will be able to invest in reigniting and renewing the economy through investment in skills and training and supporting businesses to adjust following the pandemic.
+Mike added: “By keeping our finances in a strong position we will be able to invest in reigniting and renewing the economy through investment in skills and training and supporting businesses to adjust to a post Covid-19 world.
 We will continue to manage all our finances effectively and to ensure we provide good value for money for local tax-payers.”

 The council continues to provide support where needed including the distribution of more than four million items of Personal Protective Equipment (PPE) to care workers and frontline staff.

 Alan White, Leader of the county council said: “Throughout the pandemic we have continued to support those who need us most, including the care sector, vulnerable families and local businesses.